 There are a couple of charges that qualify as a driving offence, commonly called DUI (driving under the influence).
 These include Impaired Driving, Over 80, failure or refusal to perform physical sobriety tests or give breath or blood samples.
-Not only that, but this also includes Impaired Driving charges connected to driving under the influence of alcohol and/or drugs.This is noteworthy because as Canada moves to legalize marijuana, new changes will be implemented to existing DUI laws.
+This also includes Impaired Driving charges connected to driving under the influence of alcohol and/or drugs.This is noteworthy because as Canada moves to legalize marijuana, it will implement new changes to existing DUI laws.
 Marijuana consumption trends are changing, and with it the way in which people interact with and interpret the law.

 Drunk Driving vs High Driving